techidaily/site-win11-tips/source/_posts/gateway-to-your-inner-world-accessing-windows-hidden-char-personality-screen.md

 ![Open Private Character Editor Using Search Tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/open-private-character-editor-using-search-tool.jpg)
 2. Select the result from the list at the top.
 This will open Private Character Editor.

- To learn more about this tool, we have a[Windows 10 Search cheat sheet](https://www.makeuseof.com/tag/windows-search-cheat-sheet/) that can help you out.
+ To learn more about this tool, we have a [Windows 10 Search cheat sheet](https://www.makeuseof.com/tag/windows-search-cheat-sheet/) that can help you out.

 ## 3\.
 How to Open the Private Character Editor Using a Run Command